 At your next stop, you'll visit the town's coffee shop, Café Maria.
 Maria's family has been welcoming visitors for years to enjoy the "best coffee in the country."
 Discuss coffee culture in Cuba and throughout the world and how cafes act as places for social interaction.

 Las Terrazas is now part of UNESCO's Biosphere Reserve, much of it reforested coffee plantation.
 Real reforestation began in the late 1960s by the local farmers who were concerned that their land had been degraded by former French coffee barons.
 Tour the old coffee plantation.

 Visit the art studio of Lester Campa (when in residence).

 Now you're in for an authentic, country-style lunch prepared and served outdoors at a local farmhouse near Las Terrazas.

-On the way back to Havana after lunch, we have the distinct pleasure of visiting “Fusterlandia”, the home and surrounding neighborhood of "The Picasso of the Caribbean”, Jose Fuster.
+On the way back to Havana after lunch, you'll visit "Fusterlandia," the home and surrounding neighborhood of "The Picasso of the Caribbean," Jose Fuster.
 Starting with a small wooden home as his canvas, Mr. Fuster has turned his dream into reality and transformed not just his own home but the entire neighborhood into a unique and colorful artistic landscape.
 Using the money he makes from selling his artwork, Jose adorns the community with sculptures and mosaics galore.

-Day 6: Havana/Miami.
-Today, bid farewell to Cuba as you transfer to Havana's Jose Marti International Airport and check-in for your charter flight back to Miami.
+Then, bid farewell to Cuba as you transfer to Havana's Jose Marti International Airport and check in for your charter flight back to Miami.
 Adios Havana!
-Breakfast provided.

 † These visits are subject to availability.
 When not possible to visit, appropriate alternate visits will be included.